Godlington Manor

-Godlington Manor is a historic home located at Chestertown, Kent County, Maryland, United States.
+Godlington Manor is a historic home located near Chestertown, Kent County, Maryland, United States.
 It is a frame gambrel-roof structure with a long frame 1 1/2-story kitchen wing.
 The house features much of the original beaded clapboard.
 Also on the property is a frame milkhouse, a brick smokehouse, and a boxwood garden.

 Godlington Manor was listed on the National Register of Historic Places in 1972.